mostafaadawy/first_django/readmi.md

     return render(request, "products/product_create.html", context)
 ```
 - in this snippet  initial=initial_data will overrides instance=obj
-- do not forget to url to that function
+- do not forget to add url to that function

 # Dynamic URL Routing
 - it means that it contains variables in the url such as what we need for show() edit() in crude operation